 Sponsoring a Child with SOS Children

 Sponsorship mainly pays for providing a loving family for these children.
-No Sponsorship income is used for UK costs.
+No sponsorship income is used for UK costs.
 Less than a third of SOS Children’s international income is from sponsorship, and it raises much of its funds directly in the developing world.
-In the UK SOS have a very low advertising spend and mainly spread by “word of mouse”.
-Find out more about sponsoring a child with SOS Children…
+In the UK, SOS Children has a very low advertising spend and mainly spreads by “word of mouse”.

-Plan UK work in 49 countries in Africa, Asia, Europe, Central and South America.
+Plan UK works in 50 countries in Africa, Asia, Europe, Central and South America.
 They describe themselves as a "child-centred community development organisation".
-Plan is one of the longest established sponsorship charities and their approach to child sponsorship has evolved over their 70 year history.
+Plan is one of the longest-established sponsorship charities and their approach to child sponsorship has evolved over their 70 year history.
 They now work with whole communities rather than individual children.
-Since mid 2009 for each £1 in sponsorship received, 80% is spent on projects and at least 72% is spent in the country where the child lives.
+Since mid-2009, for each £1 in sponsorship received, 80% is spent on projects and at least 72% is spent in the country where the child lives.

 Sponsoring a child with Actionaid UK

-Actionaid work in 40 countries in Africa, Asia, Central and South America.
-They are probably the best and best known fundraisers in the UK market.
-The model for sponsorship they use is similar to World Vision and Plan except as far as we can tell with Actionaid comparatively more of the funds are used for campaigning on behalf of communities (for example, lobbying governments against the prohibitive cost of state school fees or VAT on school books, which contribute to families remaining in poverty) and correspondingly less for directly helping them on the ground.
+Actionaid works in 45 countries in Africa, Asia, Central and South America.
+They are probably the best and best-known fundraisers in the UK market.
+Their sponsorship model is similar to World Vision's and Plan's.
+However, with Actionaid, comparatively more of the funds are used for campaigning on behalf of communities.
+This may include lobbying governments against the prohibitive cost of state school fees or VAT on school books, which contribute to families remaining in poverty.
+Correspondingly, less is spent directly on the ground.

 Compassion is a Christian child sponsorship charity that works in 26 countries.
-It costs £21 a month to sponsor a child and a minimum of 80 per cent of this goes directly towards financing education, healthcare, nutritious meals, safe places to play and Christian teaching for sponsored children.
+It costs £25 a month to sponsor a child and a minimum of 80% of this goes directly towards financing education, healthcare, nutritious meals, safe places to play and Christian teaching for sponsored children.
 Compassion's other programmes include the Child Survival Programme which cares for vulnerable mothers and babies, the Leadership Development Programme which sponsors young people through university, and the Respond Programme which funds community projects such as the provision of clean water.
-However, these other programmes are fundraised for separately, not paid for using sponsorship money which is spent directly on the children.
+However, these other programmes are financed by separate fundraising activites and are not paid for using sponsorship money which is spent directly on the children.